rsnobles/website-template/CONFIGURATION.md

     hugo new posts/my-first-post.md
     exit

-*FOR GATSBY ONLY:* Create a new Gatsby site based on one of the [starters](https://www.gatsbyjs.org/starters?v=2):
+*FOR JEKYLL ONLY:* Create a new site:

+    bash
-    npx gatsby new site STARTER-SOURCE-URL-OF-MY-CHOICE
+    jekyll new site
-    rm -rf site/.git
     exit

-*FOR GATSBY ONLY:* Expose Gatsby development port outside the Docker container by adding options `--host 0.0.0.0 --port 8080` to the develop script:

-    EDIT www/site/package.json

-*FOR GATSBY ONLY:* Enable `/service/site/node_modules` mount in `docker-compose.yaml`:

-    EDIT docker-compose.yaml
+    exit

 Restart containers and open the site on browser:

     taito stop
     taito start
     taito open www

-Remove static site generators that you do not use from `www/install.sh`.

-    EDIT www/install.sh

 [ ] All done